Five Biblical Principles for Tax Policy

 Another important aspect of obeying the Word of God in regard to a flat tax is that every citizen will then have skin in the game.

-As it presently stands, our government is engaged in out-of-control spending and only one-half of the voting block is concerned!
+As it presently stands, our government is engaged in out-of-control spending and only one-half of the voting bloc is concerned!

 It stands to reason that those who pay no taxes have no sense of responsibility for having to pay it back.
 They vote to retain fiscally irresponsible representatives or senators.
-Unfortunately, they are an increasingly powerful voting block in our democratic form of governance.
-With a flat tax, all citizens will be active taxpayers versus half now being passive participants in the American experiment in government.
+Unfortunately, they are an increasingly powerful voting bloc in our democratic form of governance.
+With a flat tax, all citizens will be active taxpayers versus America’s current condition where half are passive viewers of the American experiment in government.

 In summary of the first three points, God’s Word says government has the right to tax, while respecting private-property ownership, but must be just and impartial to all its citizens in so doing.